 In the 1960s a new wave swept over the area.
 In January 1960, Hunter Mountain Ski Bowl opened and attracted a fashionable crowd to the slopes for winter sports and aprés-ski revelry.
 In the summer of 1969, 400,000 people gathered together at Woodstock in the Catskill Mountains for the pivotal event of the countercultural revolution.

 Around this time, an eccentric artist acquired the Scribner site with a vision to create a fantastical resort that captured the optimism and playfulness of that era.
 In 1966, the Scribner Hollow Motor Lodge welcomed its first guests.
 Known for it's distinctive architecture, and decadent indoor swimming "grotto", the lodge quickly gained legendary status.

-Today, Scribner's Catskill Lodge is reopening following an extensive renovation for a new generation of urban explorers.
-With thoughtful design, friendly service, and delicious food and drinks, the lodge is the perfect basecamp for your weekend adventures.
+Today, Scribner's Catskill Lodge is a destination for a new generation of urban explorers looking to take in the year-round beauty of the Catskill Mountains.
+With thoughtful design, friendly service, and delicious food and drinks, the lodge is the perfect basecamp for your adventures upstate.
 In addition to our 38 guest rooms and suites, we offer a locally-inspired restaurant, multiple indoor and outdoor event spaces, and over 20 acres of mountainside to explore.